LABORA-INF-UFG/paper-MACAK-2022/README.md

 If you have questions or comments, please [email](mailto:mario.lemes@ifg.edu.br) us.

-If you want to cite this use case, please use the following information:
+It is a pleasure to share our knowledge and you are free to use!
+Please, cite our work as we can continue contributing.
+Thank you!

 ```bash
 @misc{???,